-constructs a geo index selection collection.geo(location-attribute) Looks up a geo index defined on attribute location\attribute.
+constructs a geo index selection collection.geo(location-attribute) Looks up a geo index defined on attribute location_attribute.
 Returns a geo index object if an index was found.
 The near or within operators can then be used to execute a geo-spatial query on this particular index.
-This is useful for collections with multiple defined geo indexes. collection.geo(location\attribute, true) Looks up a geo index on a compound attribute location\attribute.
+This is useful for collections with multiple defined geo indexes. collection.geo(location_attribute, true) Looks up a geo index on a compound attribute location_attribute.
 Returns a geo index object if an index was found.
-The near or within operators can then be used to execute a geo-spatial query on this particular index. collection.geo(latitude\attribute, longitude\attribute) Looks up a geo index defined on the two attributes latitude\attribute and longitude-attribute.
+The near or within operators can then be used to execute a geo-spatial query on this particular index. collection.geo(latitude_attribute, longitude_attribute)

+Looks up a geo index defined on the two attributes latitude_attribute and longitude-attribute.
 Returns a geo index object if an index was found.
-The near or within operators can then be used to execute a geo-spatial query on the two attributes latitude\attribute and longitude-attribute.
-Returns a geo index object if an index was found.
 The near or within operators can then be used to execute a geo-spatial query on this particular index.
+Note: this method is not yet supported by the RocksDB storage engine.
 Note: the geo simple query helper function is deprecated as of ArangoDB 2.6.
 The function may be removed in future versions of ArangoDB.
 The preferred way for running geo queries is to use their AQL equivalents.